"The Government's model is not in the numbers": the Executive's response to the increase in tourists in 2026

-The arrival of tourists in the Balearic Islands has increased by 7% until April
+The arrival of tourists to the Balearic Islands has increased by 0.9% until April

-PalmaThe Vice President of the Government, Antònia Maria Estarellas, referred this Monday to the 7% increase in tourist arrivals in the Balearic Islands until April and recalled that the Executive "does not speak of a decrease, but of containment" and that its model "is not in the numbers", but in how they want there to be an increase in tourism.
-"The Government's model is not in the numbers, it is in how we want this increase in tourism to come, in extending the months and in deconcentrating the massive influx in very specific months," she commented.
+PalmaThe Vice President of the Government, Antònia Maria Estarellas, referred this Monday to the 0.9% increase in tourist arrivals in the Balearic Islands until April and recalled that the Executive "does not speak of a decrease, but of containment" and that its model "is not in the figures", but in how they want there to be an increase in tourism.
+"The Government's model is not in the figures, it is in how we want this increase in tourism to come, in extending the months and in deconcentrating the massive influx in very specific months," she commented.

 Between January and April, 1,627,466 travelers have arrived in the Islands, according to INE figures disseminated by the EFE agency, not counting people staying in tourist rentals.
-Estarellas replied that there are "measures that are being implemented" and highlighted the lack of "facilities from other institutions to curb the entry of tourists into the territory", in reference to the expansions of the airports of Palma and Ibiza.
+Estarellas responded that there are "measures that are being put in place" and highlighted the lack of "facilities from other institutions to curb the entry of tourists into the territory", in reference to the expansions of Palma and Ibiza airports.

 Cargando